 The easiest way to add some "pop" to your images is simply to add contrast.
 Contrast is simply when you make the dark areas darker and the light areas lighter!

-Although you can do this in any number of ways, the easiest and most effective is simply by going to the Tone Curve panel and clicking where it says "Point Curve: Linear" then choosing either medium contrast or strong contrast from the drop menu that appears!
+An even easier way of doing this is simply to go to the Tone Curve panel and clicking where it says "Point Curve: Linear" then choosing either medium contrast or strong contrast from the drop menu that appears!
 You could then adjust the anchor points as necessary.

 #2 - Fix any lens distortion